Croatia vs Spain UEFA EURO 2020 preview: where to watch, TV channels and live streams, team news, form guide

 Article body

-Croatia take on Spain in the UEFA EURO 2020 round of 16 in Copenhagen on Monday 28 June at 18:00 CET.Croatia vs Spain: live build-up
+Croatia take on Spain in the UEFA EURO 2020 round of 16 in Copenhagen on Monday 28 June at 18:00 CET.Croatia vs Spain: click here for live coverage

 What's the story?